mceSystems/reflow/README.md

 You can use the already implemented React display layer using `@mcesystems/reflow-react-display-layer`

 ## The power of Reflow
+### Use case 1 - node application flows with browser display layer
+This case is useful for either server-client application relationship between business logic flows and UI, or even for stateless UI application - you can close the browser, open it again and will still see the same application UI state (as the view tree is kept in the node process)\
 Lets tie it all up - we'll build 3 pieces:
 * Display layer container - a browser that will contain the display layer and use the `my-views-package` views (we'll use the `@mcesystems/reflow-react-display-layer` here), we'll also use WebSocket for the engine-to-display-layer communication
 * Flow1 - a node application that will use the views in some way